Kevin Mileham: Politics

 Mileham was actively involved in party politics for the former Democratic Party as a party agent and activist during the 1994 and 1999 elections.
 In 2003, he became actively involved in local politics.
 He joined the Democratic Alliance in Port Alfred (Ndlambe Local Municipality) where he was soon appointed constituency chairperson.
 In 2006, he was elected to the Ndlambe municipal council, and appointed as the party's Chief Whip and finance spokesperson.

 In 2007, Mileham was selected to be part of the first class of Democratic Alliance's Young Leaders Programme.
 In 2009, he stood unsuccessfully for Parliament.
 In 2011, he was elected as a municipal councillor to the Buffalo City Metropolitan Municipality, and was appointed as the DA's Chief Whip.

 In 2013, following the death of Pine Pienaar, a member of the Eastern Cape Provincial Legislature, the DA's provincial leader Athol Trollip elected to return to the province following his reelection defeat to Lindiwe Mazibuko for the position of DA Parliamentary Leader.
 The DA selected Mileham to fill the seat.
 Mazibuko appointed him Shadow Deputy Minister for Land Reform and Rural Development.

 After his re-election in 2014, Mileham was appointed the Shadow Minister of Cooperative Governance and Traditional Affairs by the new Leader of the Opposition, Mmusi Maimane.
 During tenure as Shadow Minister of COGTA, Mileham laid criminal charges against people involved in the VBS Mutual Bank scandal.
 In February 2019, he was appointed as Shadow Minister of Energy.
 He held this position until June 2019, when Maimane appointed him as Shadow Minister of Mineral Resources and Energy.

-On 21 June 2021, Mileham became a member of the Committee for Section 194 Enquiry which will determine Advocate Busisiwe Mkhwebane's fitness to hold office as Public Protector.
+On 21 June 2021, Mileham became a member of the Committee for Section 194 Enquiry which was established to determine Advocate Busisiwe Mkhwebane's fitness to hold office as Public Protector.

+Mileham was re-elected to Parliament in 2024.